faytey/Clinex/README.md

 CliNex Climate contract is dependent on the open weather map API and as such retrieve  climate change data from the API on a daily basics.

 ### The CliNex Blog
-The CliNex Blog is use to give the community updates about climate change worldwide and also to give updates about the activities of cliNex community (Members)
+The CliNex Blog is use to give the community updates about climate change worldwide and also to give updates about the activities of cliNex community (Members).
+The blog is maintained by an admin dashboard which the site webmaster uses to add, update or delete blog post
 ## Contributors

 - [Faith M. Roberts](https://github.com/faytey) - Smart Contract Engineer.